joziasmartini/animalia/README.md

-# alurapic
+# animalia
-A Single Page Application (SPA) made with VueJS.
+A gallery with pictures of animals.

 ### Run the app
 ```